promregator/promregator/README.md

 the Prometheus metrics of a set of *Cloud Foundry app instances*.
 Note that it is not the intention to facilitate scraping of metrics *on platform level* (e.g. for monitoring services, which are exposed via BOSH containers on the Cloud Foundry platform), but support monitoring of metrics *on application level* (if you are looking for platform monitoring, you might find https://github.com/pivotal-cf/prometheus-on-PCF and https://github.com/bosh-prometheus/prometheus-boshrelease interesting).

-It is the "small proxy server" in the sense of the issue [prometheus/prometheus#2346](https://github.com/prometheus/prometheus/issues/2346) (NB: due to the rejection of this issue, Promregator also cannot be implemented as a Prometheus' discovery service).

 Here is the list of major features provided:

 * Standard Java-Application implemented using the Spring Framework.
 There is **no need for administrative privileges on your Cloud Foundry** installation!